Time for a redesign? Use our checklist to assess your software's design needs—quick fixes or a full overhaul. ✉️

 Flexible Mechanisms

-These are UI designs that can serve a variety of needs while maintaining a consistent overall structure to deliver value.
-The iPhone’s dynamic island is a prime example of a visual element that can morph to give users timely, relevant information.
+These are UI elements that can serve a variety of needs while maintaining a consistent overall structure to deliver value.
+The iPhone’s Dynamic Island is a prime example of a visual element that can morph to give users timely, relevant information.
 This sort of flexibility adapts to the needs of the moment.

-This concept can be adapted into more complex systems as well—one example is an omnibar that shows possible actions that are updated based on the selections of the user.
+This concept can be adapted into more complex systems as well.
+One example is an action bar that shows possible actions that are updated based on the selection of the user.
 This is a way for the system to let the user know what is permissible or not, and prevents accidental errors from occurring.

 Omnibar UI example showing that 5 items are selected.

-With multiple items selected, the user is presented with an omnibar that indicates they can bulk move items.
+With multiple items selected, the user is presented with an action bar that indicates they can move items in bulk.
 This is useful in showing what is possible while preventing something impossible (bulk rename) from being selected.

 Queue Indicators